boid-com/docs.boid.com/docs/windows.md

 **BOINC** is where data regarding your CPU is located **GPU** and as you already figured it out is data for your GPU

-That's why it would be a good idea to add your **.Boid** folder to exclusions in your Antyvirus Software
+That's why it would be a good idea to add your **".Boid"** folder to exclusions in your Antivirus Software

 ## GPU software used